-There is also second options - skiing helmet.
-In that scenario, you already have protection for ears.
-It’s on you, make a decision about what is more suitable for you.
+There is also a second options — a ski helmet.
+In that scenario, you already have protection for your ears.
+It’s up to you to make a decision about what is more suitable for you.

-Next thing I want to discuss is the backlight.
-Have you ever heard that people are talking about the fact that these backlights are too low?
+The next thing I want to discuss is the backlight.
+Have you ever heard people talk about the fact that these backlights are too low?

-Of course, you do.
-That’s not safe, but electric scooter has that kind of design.
+Of course you have.
+That’s not safe, but an electric scooter has that kind of design.

 What can we do?

-Well, you have to put some light on your back or helmet from the back.
+Well, you have to put some light on your back or put light on helmet from the back.
 You might already have one on your bicycle.
-Just use it and then take it back.
+Just use it and then put it back.
 If you don’t have one, this may be the solution for you.

-Glasses are also vital because when it’s cold, tears will show in your eyes when you ride electric scooter in winter.
+GLASSES are also vital because when it’s cold, tears will form in your eyes when you ride your electric scooter in winter.
 That's because of the speed and icy air.

 You know what I mean.
 And then it’s almost impossible to see clearly.

-Because of that, you need some cycling glasses or skiing glasses.
+Because of that, you need cycling glasses OR skiing glasses.

-The last one is for people who love to go off-road for a more extended period...
+The last one is for people who love to go off-road or camping for a more extended period...

 ...or for those who like to do donuts or tricks on slippery surfaces.